HEAT AND HUMIDITY CONTINUES...

 TODAY: Mostly sunny.
 Hot and humid.
 Some wildfire smoke.
 HIGH: 87

-FRIDAY: Mostly sunny.
+FRIDAY: Partly to mostly sunny.
 Hot and humid.
 Some wildfire smoke.
-HIGH: 88 LOW: 68
+HIGH: 88 LOW: 67

 Copyright 2021 WBAY.
 All rights reserved.